cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   random sid and send it to B together with the first message.
   If a sid string is used it SHOULD HAVE a length of at least 8 bytes.

-### Required definitions by an application protocol
+## Responsibilities of the application protocol layer

 The following definitions are out of the scope of this document and left to the application level.

+- Setup phase:

-- In order to run the CPace protocol, the application is responsible for establishing agreement on a common CPace cipher suite.
+  - In order to run the CPace protocol, the application layer is responsible for the setup phase that establishes agreement on a common CPace cipher suite.
+  - Both parties also need to agree on how to encode the CPace data fields for transfer over the network.
+    For CPace it is RECOMMENDED to encode network messages by using the lv\_cat function specified below for which we provide test vectors in this document.
+    However, alternative network encodings, e.g. the encoding specification used for the client hello and server hello messages of the TLS protocol MAY be used when following the guidance given in the security-consideration section.

 - This document does not specify which encodings applications use for the mandatory PRS input and the optional inputs CI, sid, ADa and ADb.
-If PRS is a clear-text password derived from a clear-text password, e.g. by use of a key-derivation function, the clear-text password SHOULD BE encoded according to {{?RFC8265}}.
+If PRS is a clear-text password or an octet string derived from a clear-text password, e.g. by use of a key-derivation function, the clear-text password SHOULD BE encoded according to {{?RFC8265}}.

 - Finally the application needs to define whether CPace is used in the initiator-responder or the symmetric setting as to specify how the protocol messages are to be concatenated for the transcript string.

 # CPace cipher suites {#CipherSuites}

 In the setup phase of CPace both communication partners need to agree on a common cipher suite.
 Cipher suites consist of a combination of a hash function H and an elliptic curve environment G.

 For naming cipher suites we use the convention "CPACE-G-H".
 Currently, test vectors are available for the following RECOMMENDED cipher suites: